-Click the 'Class Roster' tab to show individual rosters.
-You can also click the individual class roster by selecting the icon on the left-hand tab besides the specified course.
+Click the 'Class Roster' tab on the left margin to show individual rosters.
+You can also click the individual class roster by selecting the icon on the left-hand tab besides the specified course or choosing the 'Grade Roster' tab.

 NOTE: If you have more than one dual enrollment class, you will need to click the link corresponding to the course in which you wish to review respective rosters.